 The Newark EMA

-In the Newark EMA, the Mayor of the City of Newark designated the Ryan White Unit of the Newark Department of Health and Community Wellness to administer Part A funds for the Newark EMA which includes the counties of Essex, Morris, Union, Warren, Sussex and Warren.
+In the Newark EMA, the Mayor of the City of Newark designated the Ryan White Unit of the Newark Department of Health and Community Wellness to administer Part A funds for the Newark EMA which includes the counties of Essex, Union, Morris, Sussex and Warren.